Table of Contents

 The serosa or surface layer is a serous membrane of areolar connective tissue and single-layered squamous epithelium.
-The surface layer of the esophagus is comprised of just one single layer of areolar connective tissue (adventitia) with the absence of a serosa.
+The surface layer of the esophagus is comprised of just 1 single layer of areolar connective tissue (adventitia) with the absence of a serosa.

 The esophagus has the same wall structure as all the other segments of the GI tract.

-The mucosa (mucous membrane) of the esophagus consists of non-keratinized multi-layered squamous epithelium, lamina propria, and a muscularis mucosa (smooth muscle), which is responsible for the onward movement of food (peristalsis) to the stomach.
+The mucosa (mucous membrane) of the esophagus consists of non-keratinized multi-layered squamous epithelium, lamina propria, and the muscularis mucosa (smooth muscle), which is responsible for the onward movement of food (peristalsis) to the stomach.

-The muscularis consists of fasciated skeletal muscles (voluntary muscles) in the upper third, whereas the lower third consists entirely of smooth muscles.
+The muscularis consists of fasciated skeletal muscles (voluntary muscles) in the upper third, whereas the lower 3rd consists entirely of smooth muscles.
 In between are voluntary as well as smooth muscle cells.

 The small intestine is organized in 3 parts, namely the duodenum, jejunum, and ileum.
-The wall of the small intestine also consists of the same four layers as the larger part of the GI tract.
+The wall of the small intestine also consists of the same 4 layers as the larger part of the GI tract.
 However, the small intestine has some specifics.

 The epithelial layer of the small intestine’s mucosa is built of single-layered cylindrical epithelium, which contains many different cell types, e.g.,

 - Resorption cells: responsible for digesting and reabsorbing nutrients in the bolus

 - Goblet cells: responsible for secreting mucus

-The small intestine mucosa contains many deep fissures.
+The mucosa of the small intestine contains many deep fissures.

-Intestinal glands (crypt of Lieberkühn) are the cells furnishing the fissures and secreting the intestinal juice.
+Intestinal glands (crypts of Lieberkühn) are the cells furnishing the fissures and secreting the intestinal juice.
 Apart from resorption and goblet cells, intestinal glands contain Paneth cells and enteroendocrine cells.

 The submucosa of the duodenum contains Brunner’s glands that secrete alkaline mucus to neutralize the stomach acid in the chymus.

-The muscularis of the small intestine consists of two layers of smooth muscles.
+The muscularis of the small intestine consists of 2 layers of smooth muscles.

 - Longitudinal fibers—outer, thinner layer